nailauiuxdesign/Agent-Ping-Pong/README.md

 ### 1\.
 User Flow: From the Podcaster's Perspective

-This describes the journey a user (the podcaster) would take when interacting with your app.
+This describes the journey a user (the podcaster) would take when interacting with the app.

 **Step 1: Onboarding & Setup (One-time action)**

-1.  **Sign Up:** The podcaster creates an account on your web application.
+1.  **Sign Up:** The podcaster creates an account on the web application.
 2.  **Submit RSS Feed:** On their dashboard, they submit the public RSS feed URL of their original podcast (e.g., their Spotify or Apple Podcasts feed).
 3.  **Voice Cloning:**
       * The app prompts the podcaster to provide a voice sample for cloning.